 Have the chimney cleaned every year to prevent build-up.

 It’s the responsibility of all wood heater owners to follow these easy steps and minimise the harmful effects of smoke pollution on their neighbours and the community.

-Council is also looking at implementing real time air quality monitoring devices in Armidale by introducing purple air monitors with real time results being able to be viewed via the “purple air” website.
+Council has installed air monitors with real time results able to be viewed via the “purple air” website.